eclipxe13/XmlSchemaValidator/docs/Exceptions.md

 ### `NamespaceNotFoundInSchemas`

-This exception extends of `OutOfBoundsException` and is thrown when you call `Schemas::item()` with a namespace that does not exists, verify that the namespace is registered using `Schemas::exists()`.
+This exception extends of `OutOfRangeException` and is thrown when you call `Schemas::item()` with a namespace that does not exists, verify that the namespace is registered using `Schemas::exists()`.

 ## Named constructors